twinleaf/trendline/README.md

     tio-proxy --auto

-When there are more than one serial port available, it is necessary to specify the port
+When there is more than one serial port available, it is necessary to specify the port

     [linux]> tio-proxy -r /dev/ttyACM0
 	[macOS]> tio-proxy -r /dev/cu.usbserialXXXXXX